FHS – Student Funding for Graduate Research Programs

 • All new and continuing doctoral students

-Doctoral students who hold an external scholarship are eligible to receive:
+Doctoral students who hold a scholarship are eligible to receive:

-• The Faculty of Health Sciences Graduate Student Funding Support of $5,000
+• A contribution from the student's Supervisor, if eligible per the Faculty of Health Sciences Graduate Student Funding Support Policy (PDF)

 • Should a doctoral student turn down the offer of the GTA position, the annual funding amount will be lowered accordingly